Maximize your workouts with hormone-focused training tips

 - Monitor, adjust, and consider medical options when needed.

-- Track strength, body weight, waist circumference, sleep quality, and mood for at least 8–12 weeks after making changes.
+- Track strength, body weight, waist circumference, sleep quality, and mood for at least 8 to 12 weeks after making changes.

-- If symptoms and labs remain abnormal despite consistent lifestyle changes, talk to your clinician about targeted treatments.
-These can include testosterone replacement therapy for confirmed hypogonadism, treatment of thyroid disorders, or structured programs to reverse insulin resistance, depending on your diagnosis.[4],[7]
+- If symptoms and labs remain abnormal despite consistent lifestyle changes, talk to your clinician about next steps.
+Depending on the diagnosis, this can include treating sleep apnea, adjusting medications, addressing thyroid disease, structured programs to reverse insulin resistance, or testosterone therapy for confirmed hypogonadism after shared decision-making.[4],[7]

-- Recheck key labs every 3–12 months as advised to make sure your plan is improving health, not just short-term performance.
+- Recheck key labs every 3 to 12 months as advised to make sure your plan is improving health, not just short-term performance.

 Myth vs Fact